 - 1 cup raw macadamia nuts (finely chopped)

 - 2 tablespoons hemp hearts

-- 1-2 teaspoon swerve, lakanto, or granulated sweetener of choice (if needed)
+- 1-2 teaspoon stevia, lakanto, or granulated sweetener of choice (if needed)

 - 4 oz sugar free chocolate chips

 - 1/2 teaspoon coconut oil, butter, or ghee